eanbowman/bench-brewing-2.0/README.md

 Head on over to http://nodejs.org and click install – this should automagically figure out what OS and version.

-Step 2 – Install Gulp.js
+Step 2 – Install Gulp.js Globally

-gulp-2x Open command prompt – (run cmd) then type ‘npm’ – if there is no  error you’ve installed Node.js correctly yay!
+Open the command prompt – (run cmd) then type
+	npm

+If there is no  error you’ve installed Node.js correctly.
 Otherwise make sure you close and reopen command prompt if it was open during install.
 Or try rebooting – reinstalling, the usual.

+Now type:
+	npm install -g gulp
-Now type ‘npm install -g gulp’ this will install Gulp.js globally on your system.
+This will install Gulp.js globally on your system.
 It will enable you to run the ‘gulp’ command in your command prompt.

-Step 3 - Install local Gulp.js
+Step 3 - Install Gulp.js Locally

 	cd bench_2-0/
 	npm install gulp